Jed Johnson (interior designer): Relationship with Andy Warhol and film career

 In 1982, Warhol amended his will to exclude Johnson.
 His business manager Fred Hughes remained the executor, and Vincent Fremont, vice president of Andy Warhol Enterprises, replaced Johnson as the backup executor.

-Friends and Factory associates perceived their breakup as one of Warhol's biggest regrets.
-According to a friend, Warhol kept a photograph of Johnson in his wallet many years after their separation.
-Johnson was devastated by Warhol's death following gallbladder surgery in February 1987.
-He spoke to biographer Victor Bockris about the "real strong influence" of Warhol's presence.
+Despite this, friends and Factory associates perceived their breakup as one of Warhol's biggest regrets.
+According to a friend, Warhol showed him a photograph of Johnson that he kept in his wallet several years after their separation.
+Likewise, Johnson was devastated when Warhol died following gallbladder surgery in February 1987.
+He later spoke to biographer Victor Bockris about the "real strong influence" of Warhol's presence in his life.
 He said, "I still feel him today.
 When I do something I think, Well, gee, how would Andy do it?"
 In 1995, Johnson became a founding member of the Andy Warhol Art Authentication Board, which was a private corporation that certified the authenticity of works by Warhol.

-Throughout their relationship, Johnson amassed several of Warhol's silkscreen paintings.
-His collection included Silver Elvis, Front and Back Dollar Bills, Mao, Flowers, and Self-Portrait.
+Throughout their relationship, Johnson amassed several of Warhol's paintings, including Silver Elvis, Front and Back Dollar Bills, Mao, Flowers, Self-Portrait, and a print portfolio of Electric Chair.
 Warhol also created portraits of Johnson and their dachshunds.
-Johnson's twin brother Jay Johnson inherited his artwork after his death.
+Johnson's twin brother Jay Johnson inherited his art collection after his death.

-Interior design career
+Early interior design career

-From 1974 to 1980, Johnson lived with Andy Warhol at 57 E 66th St in the Lenox Hill neighborhood of Manhattan.
-He ran his decorating business from a room on the fourth floor.
-In 1998, the townhouse was designated a cultural landmark.
+From 1974 to 1980, Johnson lived with Warhol at 57 E 66th St on the Upper East Side of Manhattan.
+He ran his decorating business from the townhouse, which was designated a cultural landmark in 1998.

-In 1974, Johnson found a townhouse for Warhol at 57 East 66th Street in Lenox Hill.
-He had enjoyed organizing Warhol's Lexington Avenue townhouse, so when they moved to a larger residence, he was put in charge of decorating their new home.
-Johnson worked with architect Peter Marino to renovate the kitchens and bathrooms in the home.
+As Warhol's collecting increasingly overwhelmed their Lexington Avenue townhouse, Johnson encouraged him to move to a larger home.
+By late 1973, Johnson was scouting properties and reporting back to Warhol.
+In January 1974, Warhol purchased a Neo-Georgian townhouse at 57 East 66th Street in Lenox Hill, reflecting his investment in their domestic life.
+Johnson, who had enjoyed organizing their previous home, oversaw the interior decoration and collaborated with architect Peter Marino on renovations to the kitchens and bathrooms.